mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

 `forEach` loop, because `forEach` is not promise-aware, the iteration doesn't return a value so there's no value to potentially wait for, and `forEach` never waits to move to the next iteration after an async code is executed.
 Any value returned asynchronously would be ignored.

-Each iteration of the `forEach` loop starts a series of “read → write”, the iterations run in parallel, and as soon as everything has started, we leave the loop and the function while the files edition is ongoing!
+In other words, the `forEach` loop starts a series of “read → write” that run in parallel, and as soon as everything has started, we leave the loop and the function while the files edition is ongoing!

 🤔 How do we make sure that all the operations on files are over before continuing the execution of the script?
 It was great to let the script deal with